 Proteins locally secreted in the digestive system

-There are 88 proteins predicted to be locally secreted in the digestive system based on manual literature analysis and data analysis.
+There are 92 proteins predicted to be locally secreted in the digestive system based on manual literature analysis and data analysis.
 The digestive system comprises of the digestive tract as well as tongue, salivary glands, pancreas, liver and gallbladder.
 Digestion of food begins in the mouth by enzymes in the saliva produced by salivary glands.
 Saliva also contains mucin that lubricates and protects the oral mucosa.
 Movement of the tongue facilitates chewing and swallowing of food.
 Food is transported from the mouth to the stomach via the esophagus.
-When food reaches the stomach, it is further processed by several of digestive enzymes and hydrochloric acid secreted by cells lining the gastric wall.
+When food reaches the stomach, it is further processed by several digestive enzymes and hydrochloric acid secreted by cells lining the gastric wall.
 The decrease in pH resulting from hydrochloric acid release is essential for the activity of the gastric digestive enzymes.
 After entering the duodenum, the acidic contents from the stomach are neutralized by fluids secreted from the duodenum and pancreas.
 In addition, bile produced in the liver and concentrated in the gallbladder, as well as pancreatic enzymes, are emptied into the small intestine where they further digest food particles into molecules that are absorbed by intestinal epithelial cells.
 Mucosal surfaces throughout the digestive tract are protected by a mucous gel that contains mucin.
-Secreted antibacterial proteins also have a key role in protection of the mucosal surfaces.
+Secreted antibacterial proteins also have a key role in the protection of the mucosal surfaces.
 They are produced by various glandular cells in the digestive system.

 Functions of proteins locally secreted in the digestive system